browserless/browserless/bin/scaffold/README.md

 }
 ```

+On shutdown (SIGTERM, SIGINT, SIGHUP, SIGUSR2, process.on('exit'), `uncaughtException`) browserless will call a `stop` method on all modules.
+This method is intentionally left blank for SDK extensions to implement.
+This allows for you to implement any teardown, cleanup, timer clearing, or event unbinding.
+You don't need to copy over any browserless-core specific teardown as these are handled elsewhere.

 With this approach you can effectively write, extend and author your own workflows within browserless!

 ## Disabling Routes